- 6-Lesser-Known Cherry Blossom Spots in Tokyo - 28 February 2025

 Booking a holiday at Tokyo Disney can be a bit tricky.
-Trying to navigate hotel rooms that sell out quickly, plan which park to visit when and negotiate ways to beat the queues, makes the idea of booking a package that includes all those things sound very tempting – but, is a Tokyo Disney Vacation Package really worth it?
-We took a look…
+Navigating hotel rooms that sell out quickly, planning which park to visit when, and negotiating ways to beat the queues makes the idea of booking a package that includes all those things sound very tempting—but is a Tokyo Disney Vacation Package really worth it?
+We took a look.

 Quick Summary

-However, there can still be some benefits from booking one – most notably it can be easier to get a room if you book a package.
-And, it’s one of the few ways to guarantee entry to Fantasy Springs, the upcoming new area at DisneySea.
+However, there can still be some benefits from booking one – most notably, it can be easier to get a room if you book a package.
+And, it’s the best way to get easy entry to the rides in Fantasy Springs, the newest area at DisneySea.
 Downsides can include a bit of inflexibility.

-Read on for a simple explanation of exactly what each package includes and the differences between them.
+Read on for a simple explanation of exactly what each package includes and an idea of costs.
 Plus tips on securing a package on booking day – and everything you need to have ready.

 Article by Helen Foster.
 Disclosure: Some links in this post are affiliate links.
 See our Affiliate Disclosure.